 Dietary supplement use will be assessed in conjunction with collection of 24-hour dietary recalls using the Dietary Supplement Assessment Module included in NDSR .
 Use of all types of dietary supplements and non-prescription antacids are queried in the module.
 [TEXT TO INCLUDE IF DIETARY SUPPLEMENT USE IS TO BE ASSESSED]

 The NCC Food and Nutrient Database serves as the source of food composition information in NDSR .
-This database includes over 18,000 foods including 8,000 brand name products.
+This database includes over 18,000 foods of which about 7,500 are brand name products.
 Ingredient choices and preparation methods provide more than 160,000 food variants.
-Values for 165 nutrient, nutrient ratios and other food components are generated from the database.
+Values for 174 nutrient, nutrient ratios and other food components are generated from the database.
 The USDA Nutrient Data Laboratory is the primary source of nutrient values and nutrient composition.
 These values are supplemented by food manufacturers’ information and data available in the scientific literature .
 Standardized, published imputation procedures are applied to minimize missing values .

 - Feskanich D, Sielaff B, Chong K, Bartsch G: Computerized collection and analysis of dietary intake information.
 Comput Methods Programs Biomed 1989, 30:47-57.

 - Johnson RK, Driscoll P, Goran MI: Comparison of multiple-pass 24-hour recall estimates of energy intake with total energy expenditure determined by the doubly labeled water method in young children.
 J Am Diet Assoc 1996, 96:1140-1144.